Flowpack/prunner/README.md

 Prunner will handle a SIGINT signal and perform a graceful shutdown and wait for all running jobs to be completed.
 Sending a SIGTERM signal to prunner will cancel all running jobs (and interrupt / kill child processes).

+### Reloading definitions and watching for changes

+Prunner will reload pipeline definitions from disk when a SIGUSR1 signal is received (and if the definitions changed).
+A watch mode that polls the files for changes can be enabled with the `--watch` flag.
+The poll interval is configurable via `--poll-interval`.

+Note: A running pipeline job and completed jobs are not changed when the definitions are reloaded.

 ### Persistent Job State

 ## Development